jbx-protocol/juice-docs-v1/protocol/api/contracts/jbpaymentterminalstore/write/recordpaymentfrom.md

 _Mint's the project's tokens according to values provided by a configured data source.
 If no data source is configured, mints tokens proportional to the amount of the contribution._

 _The msg.sender must be an [`IJBPaymentTerminal`](../../../interfaces/ijbpaymentterminal.md).
-The amount specified in the params is in terms of the msg.senders tokens._
+The amount specified in the params is in terms of the msg.sender's tokens._

 #### Definition